sarbull/components/README.md

 This repository contains list of Bower components and their metadata (currently only url of main repository).

+Please read [this issue](https://github.com/bower/bower/issues/2388) for reasoning and discussion.

 All components reside in `/packages` directory, each of them with following structure:

 ```js